ibkoets/steam-price-scraper/README.md

 # steam-price-scraper
-A program to track the price of a game you want on the Steam store.
+A program to track the price of a game you want on the Steam store and send an email alert when the price drops below input.

 ***Please note that I use text wrap on my text editor for this in order to see long URLs and to keep input < 80 characters.